 I’ve had my own experiences of such red pill awakenings over the years.
 I now understand why I was so seduced by Marxist philosophy during my time as a university student in the early noughties.
 For several years that followed, I looked at and analysed the world deterministically through a Marxist lens.

-It also helps explain why, when I was developing a critical awareness of the overreach of gender-focused feminism, I over-indulged the ideas of Men’s Rights Activists.
-I didn’t recognise at the time the divisive and one-sided nature of my argument was mirroring back at my opponents the same apparent certainties and partial truths I was criticising.
+It also helps explain why, when I was developing a critical awareness of gender-focused feminism, I over-indulged the ideas of Men’s Rights Activists.
+I didn’t recognise at the time the divisive and one-sided nature of my argument was just mirroring back at my opponents the apparent certainties and partial truths I was criticising.

 Maybe the red pill we took was a small part of the truth?
 Or, perhaps, it was just half right?
 It might be more right than the blue pill, but not a complete truth in itself?

 An obvious way to tell when we are talking to someone who has been red-pilled is when we hear them say things like “I’ve got it all figured out”, “I know what is really going on”, or refer to an often unspecified “they” who we are told are conspiring to “divide us” — usually delivered with an excessive level of confidence and evangelical zeal.